-A candidate for re-appointment as an International Judge shall either comply during the Designated Period with the requirements of System 1 (as above) except for item (d) and (f), or System 2 (as follows):
+A candidate for re-appointment as an International Judge shall either comply during the Designated Period either with the requirements of System 1 (as above) except for item (d) and (f), or with the requirements of System 2 (as follows):

 (a) sat and passed the WS re-examination for the discipline in accordance with 1.4.2;

 (b) served as a member of a protest committee for at least six fleet racing principal events (not umpired fleet racing events).

+(1) Only one event within the same time period shall be considered.

+(2) At no less than four of these events the candidate shall have been a member of an international jury.

+(3) At least two of these events shall have been outside: (a) the candidate’s Group (for Groups A-H) or

+(b) the candidate’s MNA (Groups I-Q).

+(4) Only one L1 principal event where the applicant was not physically present may be included in an application and that event shall have an international jury as well as video conferencing.

+(5) An applicant may count two L2s, or three L3s, or one L2 and two L3s as a single L1 event; in each case, the applicant will have served in person as part of an on-site protest committee.

-Only one event within the same time period shall be considered.
-At no less than four of these events the candidate shall have been a member of an international jury.At least two of these events shall have been outside the candidate’s Group (Groups A-H) or MNA (Groups I-Q).(c) any reports received from a chairman of an international jury where the judge served and from any assessment shall show competences and comportment at the level of an international judge; and compliance with the WS Regulation 18 (Race Officials Performance), the WS Code of Ethics and the WS Policy L4 (Race Officials Performance); and
+(c) any reports received: (1) from a chairman of an international jury where the judge served, and (2) from any assessment shall show competences and comportment at the level of an international judge; and where applicable compliance with the WS Regulation 18 (Race Officials Performance), the WS Code of Ethics and the WS Policy L4 (Race Officials Performance); and

-(d) further inquiries by the IJSC or the ROC into the judge’s performance and behavior shall indicate competences and comportment as required by an International Judge.
+(d) further inquiries by the IJSC or the ROC into the judge’s performance and behavior shall indicate competences and comportment as required for by an International Judge.